Savvythelegend/PGDocs/docs/monitoring.md

 the metrics exported by a specific PostgreSQL instance manager (primary or replica) or the operator.

-!!!
-Note
+:::note
-    In the examples below we assume we are working in the default namespace, and with the operator installed in the `cnpg-system` namespace.
+In the examples below we assume we are working in the default namespace, and
+    with the operator installed in the `cnpg-system` namespace.
     Please adapt to your use case.